ruo-han-gao/Voluntary-Language-Switch/README.md

 # Voluntary-Language-Switch
-Project for lab rotation cognition and knowledge at RPTU
+Project for lab rotation Cognition and Knowledge at RPTU

 ## 1. Data preprocessing